pouriaeslamirad/pmkary.github.io/_posts/2015-03-04-specification-2xii.md

 title: Specification 2XII
 ---

 Today [Monodraw Beta](http://monodraw.helftone.com) was released (Yes great job guys).
 Also I was working on a standard for Arendelle called **Specification 2XII**.
-The 2XII (Aka: v2.7) is a document that explains everything about behavior of Arendelle so the core developer who wants to develop compiler for Arendelle know what to do.
+The 2XII (Read it 2-12) is a document that explains everything about behavior of Arendelle so the core developer who wants to develop compiler for Arendelle know what to do.
 So I was testing Monodraw that I though how about creating a text based diagram representation of a standard Arendelle engine.
 So I made this diagram here.
 Please notice that because of it's ASCII art nature you have to read this page in your desktop or a tablet with screen width greater than 720 pixel.

 ```
 ┌────────────────────────────────────────────────────────────────────┐